-Yet the reality is… I’m conditioned to stretch beyond this point.
+Except the reality is I’m conditioned to stretch beyond this point.

-For instance, I would see this entire structure unravel, including any potential swing-back from a forceful AGAINST idea that I formulate in order to suppress my conditioned-desires.
+For instance, I would see this entire structure unravel, including any potential swing-back from a forceful AGAINST idea that tries to suppress my conditioned-desires.
 Because, whenever I aggressively counter a strong impulse by trying to change my ways, I find that this loads up another surprise just ahead where I usually give in to a greater desire to make up for the loss of sensation.

 Again, what more can be said?
-Other than, my habits LOVE to rule and will always get paid, either in front of people or on the low.
+Other than, my habits LOVE to rule and will always get paid, either in front of people or when I’m on my own.

-Finally, from within this deep observation of what is occurring, there is my opportunity to react simply.
+Finally, from within this deep observation of what is occurring, there is my opportunity to react simply by allowing only a portion of the old ways through.
 Naturally, on auto-pilot, I aim not at interrupting my desires, but more on tapering them down and not beating myself up over it.

 Powered by new insight, rather than these controlling thoughts that processed on every other occasion, I detect and let go of hindrances far more effectively.
 I see my desires always running around upstairs exceeding their weight, and I gift myself a subtle release instead.

 Earlier, when I was lost and tried to fix my potent desires (ideas of mass exploitation, world domination, etc.), I looked at a whole range of information from my peers (both the dead and living).
 ‘Control’ is what nearly all of them said.
 Which, in a way, makes sense.
 They offered proven programs that worked by stabilising each urge and response with replacement desires that were more acceptable.
 And all I had to do was to follow them if I was to achieve a better-desired outcome over my current unhealthier desires.

 In other words, I had to reinvision the objects and symbols of my desire, and further hope that my brian chemistry accepted the change.